brettz9/license-badger/README.md

   which has no need of a bundling step or which has a bundling step but is not used for all files such as an online demo.

+### Those already having a list of licenses

+Though this option is only recommended for tools and such because one might otherwise miss transitive dependencies (dependencies of your dependencies) that should also be included.
+But if you are sure you know the complete list, including transitive dependencies, you can use the option `completePackageList`, a Map of package names (only available in the programmatic interface).

 ## Notes on license categories

 Adopts helpful categories of [npm-consider](https://github.com/delfrrr/npm-consider):